CarbonHosting/docs/index.md

 Toggled now supports MarkdownX.

-A GitHub app is in development.1
+A GitHub app is in development.

 View the Docs [here](./Development).